Discovery¶

 MCP Server Manifest¶

-/.well-known/mcp-server.json describes the server's identity, transport,
+/.well-known/mcp-server.json describes the server's identity, endpoints,

 and capabilities.
 A minimal response looks like: